İzmir: Classical Age

-In AD 178, the city was devastated by an earthquake.
-Emperor Marcus Aurelius contributed greatly to the rebuilding of the city.
-During this period the agora was restored.
+In 178, the city was devastated by an earthquake.
+Emperor Marcus Aurelius contributed greatly to its rebuilding.
+During this period, the agora was restored.
 Many of the works of architecture from the city's pre-Turkish period date from this period.

 After the Roman Empire was divided into two distinct entities, Smyrna became a territory of the Eastern Roman Empire.
-The city kept its status as a notable religious center in the early Byzantine period, but never returned to the Roman levels of prosperity.
+It remained a notable religious center in the early Byzantine period but never returned to Roman levels of prosperity.

 Medieval period

-The Turks first captured Smyrna under the Seljuk commander Çaka Bey in 1076, along with Klazomenai, Foça and a number of the Aegean Islands. Çaka Bey (known as Tzachas among the Byzantines) used İzmir as a base for his naval operations.
-In 1097, the Byzantine commander John Doukas recovered the city and the neighboring region.
-The port city was then captured by the Knights of St John when Constantinople was conquered by the Crusaders during the Fourth Crusade in 1204, but the Nicaean Empire would reclaim possession of the city soon afterwards, albeit by according vast concessions to their Genoese allies who kept one of the city's castles and the lordship of the towns of Old Phocaea and New Phocaea (now part of the İzmir Province) from 1275 to 1340.
+The Turkic peoples first captured Smyrna under the Seljuk commander Çaka Bey, called Tzachas by the Byzantines, in 1076, along with Klazomenai, Foça and a number of the Aegean Islands. Çaka Bey used İzmir as a base for his naval operations.
+In 1097, the Byzantine commander John Doukas recaptured the city and the neighboring region.
+The port city was then captured by the Knights of St John when Constantinople was conquered by the Crusaders during the Fourth Crusade in 1204, but the Nicaean Empire would reclaim possession of the city soon afterward, albeit by giving vast concessions to their Genoese allies, who kept one of the city's castles and the lordship of the towns of Old Phocaea and New Phocaea (now part of the İzmir Province) from 1275 to 1340.

-Smyrna was captured again by the Turks in the early 14th century.
-Umur Bey, the son of the founder of the Beylik of Aydın, took first the upper fort of Mount Pagos (thereafter called Kadifekale), and then the lower port castle of Neon Kastron (called St. Peter by the Genoese and as "Ok Kalesi" by the Turks).
-As Tzachas had done two centuries before, Umur Bey used the city as a base for naval raids.
+Smyrna was captured again in the 14th century by Umur Bey, the son of the founder of the Beylik of Aydın who first took the upper fort of Mount Pagos (after that called Kadifekale), and then the lower port castle of Neon Kastron (called "St. Peter" by the Genoese and "Ok Kalesi" by the Turks).
+As Çaka Bey had done two centuries before, Umur Bey used the city as a base for naval raids.
 In 1344, a coalition of forces coordinated by Pope Clement VI took back the lower castle in a surprise attack in the Smyrniote crusades.
-A sixty-year period of uneasy cohabitation between the two powers, the Turks holding the upper castle and the Knights the lower, followed Umur Bey's death.
+Sixty years of uneasy cohabitation between the two powers, the Beyliks holding the upper castle and the Knights the lower, followed by Umur Bey's death in 1348.